arniebradfo/Transitions/src/README.txt

 == Copyright ==

-Twenty Seventeen WordPress Theme, Copyright 2016 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL
+Transitions WordPress Theme, Copyright 2016 WordPress.org
+Transitions is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by